 Dr. Spicer is a prolific researcher, compassionate clinician and patient teacher and is deserving of this award for his work in any of these areas.
-But it is his leadership of the IRB and his contributions to the protection of research participants that makes him an obvious choice.
+But it is his leadership of the IRB and his contributions to the protection of research participants that make him an obvious choice.
 Dr. Spicer brings extensive knowledge, intellectual curiosity and practical experience to his role as IRB chair.
 He has a clear sense of purpose and mission and will not shy away from making difficult decisions if he thinks it is the right thing to do.

 In recognition of his outstanding leadership and commitment to the spirit and principles of the USC Compliance and Ethics Program, it is with great appreciation that we honor Dr. Darcy Spicer with the Ethical Leadership Award for 2011.

 In recognition of Corporate Compliance and Ethics week, the university launched a new award: The USC Ethical Leadership Award.
 This is an award that seeks to recognize individuals who embrace the very spirit of USC’s Code of Ethics and who work to integrate the elements of the USC Compliance and Ethics Program into the work that they lead at the university.